What legal careers are available?

 Another distinction among lawyers is between those who work in private firms and/or for companies, and those who work for government or in non-profit work.
 The first type is generally referred to as “private practice” while the second is called “public interest” (or, occasionally, “public service”).
 Attorneys...read more »

 A lot of attention in the mainstream media (and popular culture) gets focused on lawyers working in large firms (often referred to as “BigLaw”).
-But the percentage of attorneys working in the largest firms – those with 300 or more attorneys – is around 16% of practicing attorneys.
-More than half of...read more »
+But fewer than 20% of law grads enter jobs in the very large law firms (those with 500 or more attorneys) , and an even smaller percentage work...read more »

 Law firms can be either regional or local in their reach, or national or even global.
 Much depends on the size of the firm, the area(s) of law in which they practice, and the nature of their clients’ industries and needs.
 Lawyers who work interstate or internationally must...read more »